mtov/engsoftmoderna/en/chapter2.md

 needs of our primary audience---students and professors of Software Engineering courses, mainly at the undergraduate level.
 As such, at the end of each sprint, a chapter was shared and announced publicly, with the aim of receiving feedback.
-Our objective was to avoid a Waterfall approach, which would involve writing the book over years without receiving any input.
+Thus, our objective was to avoid a Waterfall approach, which would involve writing the book over years without receiving any input.